danaikorre/dsmanufacturing.github.io/course_content/tutorials.md

 1. Activity 2 (3min)
     * Based on additional context - meaning of numbers, repeat exercise ***as a group***.
   You may draw on the whiteboard or share another drawing app from any participant's computer.
-Please save your design and upload to the tutorial workspace.
-Note &nbsp; if using the whiteboard maximise your screen and take a screen grab
+Please save your design and upload to the [tutorial workspace](https://bit.ly/tutorial1-1a_sfcdv).
+Note: if using the whiteboard maximise your screen and take a screen grab.

 1. Discussion 2: 10-15min
     * ***In the main classroom***